lungria/spendshelf-backend/README.md

 ### API
 #### POST /webhook
 Catch a transaction from the mono bank webhook and insert it into transactions collection.
+How to set webhook you can see on [Monobank Open API](https://api.monobank.ua/docs/)

 e.g request:
 ```